John Blofeld (writer): Early life

 Blofeld was born in London in 1913.
 In his youth, he happened to come across a small statue of Gautama Buddha and, without knowing what it was, he felt a great passion to possess it, and then privately offered it flowers and prostrated before it every night.
 Experiences like this led Blofeld to believe in reincarnation, and that he had been a Buddhist in China in a previous life.
-He was educated at Haileybury College, then Downing College, Cambridge University where he read natural sciences but did not complete his degree.
+He was educated at Haileybury College then Downing College, Cambridge, where he read natural sciences but did not complete his degree.
 Instead he left in his second year for travels to China.
 From 1932 to 1935 he lived in Hong Kong, teaching English at Munsang College in Kowloon and learning Cantonese.
 Then in the summer of 1935, he moved to China, having obtained a teaching position at the Hebei Academy of Industry in Tianjin, with a teaching schedule that would allow him to spend three nights a week in Beijing.
 Family matters called him back to England in the summer of 1937, so he was not present when the Japanese occupied northern China.

 War years and after

-Returning to Hong Kong in September 1937, he mostly resided in and traveled around China until 1949, visiting monasteries and all the sacred mountains and talking to Mongolian lamas, Zen masters, Taoist sages, and others.
+Returning to Hong Kong in September 1937, he mostly resided in and traveled around China until 1939, visiting monasteries and all the sacred mountains and talking to Mongolian lamas, Zen masters, Taoist sages, and others.
 He lived for some time in Peking, and traveled through Asia (Tibet, Mongolia, China, India, and Burma) to visit the places where those religions lived within their practitioners.
 He talked to Taoist eremites (hermits), spent time in monasteries and experienced how alive the spiritual culture of China was in this period.
 Blofeld became a pupil of Hsu Yun but actually received training in Chan meditation from Hsu Yun's pupils at a monastery near Kunming, Yunnan.
 He also received Vajrayana teachings.

-Starting in 1937, he traveled around south China and southeast Asia, visiting Guilin, Hanoi, Kunming (where he spent ten months meditating in the Hua Ting monastery), and eventually returned to Hong Kong to resume teaching at the Min Sheng Academy.
-But after several months there, he returned to England in 1939, to enroll in the School of Oriental and African Studies at the University of London, where he studied Chinese, Japanese, Korean, and Malaysian.
+Starting in 1937, he traveled around south China and southeast Asia, visiting Guilin, Hanoi, Kunming (where he spent ten months meditating in the Hua Ting monastery), and eventually returned to Hong Kong to resume teaching at Munsang College in Kai Tack Bund, Kowloon.
+But after several months there, he returned to England in 1939, to enroll in the School of Oriental and African Studies at the University of London, where he studied Chinese, Japanese, Korean, and Malay.
 His academic studies were again interrupted, this time by World War II.
 After one year of studies, he enlisted in counterintelligence (otherwise he would have been conscripted without a choice of which service to enter), and was soon promoted and sent to the British Embassy in Chongqing as cultural attache, on the basis of his proficiency in Chinese.